-- Students enrolling into this course must have undertaken prior study in music to be eligible for this course. - Students must have completed: - Either previous study in Year 9 or 10 music OR had a minumum of 6 months training in instrumental music or vocal lessons. - Students must be given an induction into the course and be registered with a USI number in accordance with legislative requirements when enrolling into the course.
+- Students enrolling into this course must have undertaken prior study in music to be eligible for this course. - Students must have completed: - Either previous study in Year 9 or 10 music OR had a minimum of 6 months training in instrumental music or vocal lessons. - Students must be given an induction into the course and be registered with a USI number in accordance with legislative requirements when enrolling into the course.

-Certificate III i n Music Industry - CUA30915 (11 units over Year 11 and 12)

-Semester 1 Introduction to Music Industry

-BSBWHS201 Contribute to health and safety of self and others

-CUAIND304 Plan a career in the creative arts industry

-CUAMPF303 Contribute to backup accompaniment

-Semester 2 Exploring the Music Industry

-BSBWRT301 Write simple documents - part 1

-CUAMLT302 Apply Knowledge of style and genre to music industry practice

-CUAMCP303 Develop simple musical pieces using electronic media

-Semester 3 Creating and Recording Music

-CUACMP301 Implement copyright arrangements

-CUAMCP301 Compose simple songs or musical pieces

-CUAMPF304 Make a music demo

-Semester 4 Preparing for Work in the Music Industry

-BSBWRT301 Write simple documents - part 2

-CUAMPF302 Prepare for performances

-CUAIND303 Work effectively in the music industry
+Certificate III i n Music Industry (Performance) - CUA30920 (11 units over Year 11 and 12) Semester 1 Introduction to Music Industry BSBWHS211 CUAIND314 CUAMPF313 Contribute to health and safety of self and others Plan a career in the creative arts industry Contribute to backup accompaniment as part of a group Semester 2 Exploring the Music Industry BSBWRT311 CUAMPF414 CUAMCP313 Write simple documents - part 1 Perform music as part of a group Create simple musical pieces using music technology Semester 3 Creating and Recording Music CUACMP311 CUAMCP311 CUAMPF314 Implement Copyright Arrangements Create Simple Musical Compositions Make music demos Semester 4 Preparing for Work in the Music Industry BSBWRT311 CUAMPF312 CUAIND313 Write simple documents - part 2 Prepare for musical performances Work effectively in the music industry